it3xl/git-repo-sync/README.md

 Conflicts may occur only if your do merges or commits to another side branches.<br/>
 The prefix owner will win in case of any conflicts.<br/>
-Commits of a loser will be rejected, but he just has to repeat merge or commits again (from his local repository) after a Git update (fetch, pull, merge, etc).<br/>
+Commits of a loser will be rejected, but he just has to repeat merge or commits again (from his local repository) after a Git update (fetch, pull, etc).<br/>

+To know if your commit was reflected first run gitSync then do a Git update (fetch, pull, etc) in your local Git repository.
+Then look at Git commits log.

 ## Git-tags
 I've excluded Git-tags from synchronization.
 Nothing wrong with tags but there are some nervous subtleties with them.